julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

 Declaration statements of the form `var x, y = a, b` or just `var x, y` are more complicated.
-The declaration has a list of specifications,and each specification has a list of names and values.
+The declaration has a list of specifications, and each specification has a list of names and values.
 We therefore need to call `defineOrAssignMany` once per specification (there could also be other specifications).
 Unowned values are not allowed, and `isDefine` is always true.
 ```go
 func (i *Interpreter) visitDeclStmt(st Store, stmt *ast.DeclStmt) []StmtExit {
     <<boring setup code>>